Years 7 and 8

 — Student | Year 8

-In Semester One, students take part in the STEAM Toy Time project, which draws on their knowledge from science, digital technologies, art and design, and mathematics.
-The Semester Two project, Assembly of Notables, enables them to explore in depth the life of a notable person from history and present this information in a creative performance.
+Each semester, students take part in a transdisciplinary project that brings their learning to life.
+In Semester One, the STEM Toy Time project draws on science, digital technologies, art and design, and mathematics.
+In Semester Two, Assembly of Notables invites students to explore the life of a historical figure and present their findings through a creative performance.

 Toy Time taught all of us valuable skills in communication, strategic thinking, engineering, safety and teamwork.
 This is an experience we will never forget, and we can’t wait to see the creations future Year 7s will create!